 Spencer J. Phillips; Nathan A. Tillotson; Ben B. Tumolo; Michael B. Flinn

-The study of larval fish phenology and the knowledge such research provides helps managers better understand the fish communities within aquatic systems.
-Environmental factors play a role within the success of larval fish by influencing when spawning and development can occur.
-Water temperature and headwater levels are believed to influence the timing of larval fish emergence within Kentucky Lake.
-Samples were taken within the Southern 30 km of Kentucky Lake starting in April through May of 2014, 2015, and 2016 to assess the larval fish community.
-Collection of samples used larval pushnets (net=0.5m^2, mesh=1mm), fish later were enumerated and identified to family.
+Understanding larval fish phenology in dynamic systems provides managers with important indicators of sensitive fish life history patterns.
+Environmental factors are important for success of larval fish by influencing spawning and development.
+Water levels and temperature have been shown to influence the timing of the spawn in Kentucky Lake.
+Samples were taken within the southern 30 km of Kentucky Lake April-May of 2014, 2015, and 2016 to assess the larval fish community.
+Samples were collected using tandem larval pushnets (net=0.5m^2, mesh=1mm), fish were enumerated in the lab and identified to family.
 The timing of first detection occurred around the same period (April 17-April 25) in 2014, 2015, and 2016 for most taxa.
-Water temperature and headwater elevation were similar across these years.
-This consistency of abiotic factors is believed to explain why the first detection for most observed larval fish fall within the same 9-day period.
-Through usage of long term monitoring, environmental data from the last 30 years can be studied and compared to the three years of data collected.
-Once a comparison has been made, we should then better understand if within our sampling timeframe the variables have been typical or atypical for the Kentucky Lake system.
-Thus, allowing us to make better estimates to see if first larval fish detection dates might be similar throughout the years.
-A change in variables timing in the past could mean that the phenology of the larval fish has changed, and possibly impacting the fish community.
+Water temperature and headwater elevation were similar across these years and larval fish were detected within the same 9-day period each year.
+Using Kentucky Long Term Monitoring Program data from the last 30 years, we examined the patterns of water levels and temperature to detect changes in environmental variables.
+Changes in patterns of long term records could mean that the phenology of larval fish has changed and that resources available to these fish communities may differ over time.
+Phenology can be used as a harbinger of climate change and may be important for managing potential effects of invasive species.